ronkips/ronkips/README.md

-<div align = "center"> Hello!
+<div align = "start"> Hello!
 I am Hillry, a software and Blockchain  developer. </br />  I am passionate to learn and gain new trends on the tech industry and anything related to it. <br /> My ultimate goal is to create innovative solutions that meet the clients and end-users.  .</div>

-- You can reach me through: kipshillash@gmail.com
+- mailbox You can reach me through: kipshillash@gmail.com

 ### 🔥 &nbsp; My Stats :